cacodcar/cacodcar.github.io/_posts/2020-12-11-Fourier_Series_Acceleration.md

 ## Numerical results

-Lets see how this pans out with computational speed ups.
-Here I will be bechmarking with in Python 3.7 using Numba.
+Let's see how this pans out with computational speed-ups.
+Here I will be benchmarking with Python 3.7 using Numba.
 We will be looking at the first example.

 ```python
 import numpy